FaithBeam/Sims.Far/README.md

 ## Installation

 You can install Sims.Far as a nupkg from nuget.org.
+This library targets netstandard2.0 so you need .NET Framework >= 4.6.2 OR .NET/.NET Core >= 2.0.

 ## Usage